vangef/BBGradebookOrganiser/README-inspect.md

   - *Inspect submissions*: `Student ID`, `file path`, `file name`, `SHA256 hash`

+- File names and paths listed in the generated CSV files have hyperlinks to the actual files for a quick inspection of the file contents (or running the files, if executable)

 Further analysis needs to be done manually by inspecting and filtering the generated output, depending on the submission and its files.

 ## **Instructions**